 This category includes revenues from business and financial institutions' occupational licenses for conducting business within the City.
 This category represents 19% of total general fund revenues.
 In December 2021, Council approved changes to the occupational tax rate structure, which took effect for the 2022 renewal.
-The 2024 amount is estimated based on trend analysis while accounting for the changes in rates.
+The 2025 amount is estimated based on trend analysis while accounting for the changes in rates.
+This category represents 21% of total general fund revenues.